Tell us about some of your career highlights.

 set up my own specialist firm

 .
-As a founding partner, I’m immensely proud of the reputation we’ve gained in this specialist area and of how our firm has flourished and expanded into Pritchetts Law LLP.
-We have an amazing team.
+As a founding partner, I’m immensely proud of the reputation we’ve gained, particularly in our specialist areas of data protection and AI, and of how our firm has flourished and expanded into Pritchetts Law LLP.
+We have an amazing team, and it’s great that so many of our clients, as well as the independent legal directories, recognise that we offer a truly comparable service to big-brand law firms, but at a fraction of the price.

 principal in-house legal advisor to the Seattle Challenge for the America’s Cup